rap2hpoutre/vue-picture-swipe/README.md

 # Vue Picture Swipe Gallery

 A vue plugin that displays a gallery of image with swipe function.
-Includes lazy smart loading (mobile friendly) and
+Includes lazy smart loading (mobile friendly) and thumbnails.
+Its backed by the awesome Photoswipe.

 ## Demo